-Salsomaggiore Terme, which is situated among the hills of the Parmesan Apennines, is renowned for its thermal waters, but also for the large number of works from the Liberty architect, painter and sculptor Galileo Chini.
+Salsomaggiore Terme, which is situated among the hills of the Parmesan Apennines, is renowned for its thermal waters, but also for the large number of works by the Liberty architect, painter and sculptor Galileo Chini.

-Forte dei Marmi: the heart of Versilia.
+Forte dei Marmi: the heart of Versilia

 Forte dei Marmi is one of the most famous and exclusive seaside resorts in the world.
 The heart of Versilia will host the participants with an unforgettable beach party.